Patricia Chica

 Patricia Chica also known as Chicatronica is a Canadian film and television director, producer and writer.

 The American horror movie site Dread Central referenced her in their list of the "Rising Female Filmmakers" to watch along other notable female directors like the Soska Sisters and Jennifer Kent.
 "Patricia Chica is known for making bold, edgy, and visually striking independent films”, mentioned the article.

 Chica promotes an environment of expression, harmony and growth thanks to an integrated creative process involving Chi Energy.

-Life & career
+Life and career

 From 2001 to 2008, Patricia worked as a writer, director and producer on a documentary series shot around the world for networks such as National Geographic, CBC, Showcase, OLN, CTV, W Network, Oxygen, Discovery-Travel Channel.